frdedynamics/hvl_robotics_website/_pages/shared_pages/linux-tutorial.md

 <!-- # Linux Tutorial -->

 **Disclaimer**: Linux is *probably* the most amazing operating system.
-It is neither easy not effective to teach Python in a single webpage.
+It is neither easy not effective to teach Linux in a single webpage.
 The main purpose of this page is to create a shortcut to the commands that we use a lot during this course.
 We also provide links to nice Linux tutorials if you are interested to improve your skills in Linux system.

 {: .notice--success}
 **Did you know?**